Canadian Guidelines for Exercise during Pregnancy

 Safety Precautions for Exercise

-Not all types of physical activity is safe in pregnancy.
+Not all types of physical activity are safe in pregnancy.
 The guidelines list safety precautions to be mindful of:

 • Avoid physical activity in excessive heat, especially with high humidity (ex. hot yoga)